jmurga/flexsweep/README.md

   Run the Flexsweep CNN

 Options:
-  --train_data TEXT       Path to the training data  [required] --output_folder TEXT    Output folder for the CNN model and logs  [required] --mode [train|predict]  Mode: 'train' or 'predict'  [required] --help                  Show this message and exit.
+  --mode [train|predict]  Mode: 'train' or 'predict'  [required] --data TEXT             Path to the training data  [required] --output_folder TEXT    Output folder for the CNN model and logs  [required] --model TEXT            Input a pretrained model --help                  Show this message and exit.
 ```